Steven R. Galster: Freeland

 In 2008, wishing to return to the broader mandate of counter wildlife and human trafficking, Steve Galster founded Freeland Foundation now known as Freeland.
-He served as its first Executive Director, while remaining the role of USAID's Chief of Party for 3 consecutive USAID programs (total of 11 years) while also hosting 15 TV shows that followed Freeland's counter-trafficking investigations and field operations.
+He served as its first executive director, while remaining the role of USAID's Chief of Party for 3 consecutive USAID programs (total of 11 years) while also hosting 15 TV shows that followed Freeland's counter-trafficking investigations and field operations.

 Freeland's mission is to protect vulnerable people and wildlife from being trafficked.
 Its team of law enforcement, behavior change, and development experts works alongside government officers, local communities and other NGOs in Asia, Africa and the Americas to stop the 200 billion dollar illicit trade in people and wildlife."

 Some of Freeland's achievements under Galster's direction and leadership include:

 Thailand's Indochinese Tiger: Galster and his Freeland team helped rural villagers climb out of poverty, while establishing an elite ranger force to fight off exploitative traffickers and save this endangered big cat from extinction.
 It is now a breeding, growing population.

 African Elephants: Under Galster's direction, a Freeland-backed Task Force identified and arrested over 40 key corrupt government and corporate officers who were operating between Africa and Asia (between 2015 and 2018).
 Through Freeland, the African Task Force shared information with their Asian counterparts to begin dismantling the syndicates sponsoring the killings of the African Elephants.

-Galster and his Freeland team, with the support of ASEAN Wildlife Enforcement Network (ASEAN-WEN), designed and launched the world's largest and most active and effective cross boarder wildlife enforcement operations, that was run by 25 governments resulting in unprecedented numbers of arrests and seizures.
+Galster and his Freeland team, with the support of ASEAN Wildlife Enforcement Network (ASEAN-WEN), designed and launched the world's largest and most active and effective cross border wildlife enforcement operations, that was run by 25 governments resulting in unprecedented numbers of arrests and seizures.